 Track-to-track Seek Time

-It is the time required for the drive's head assembly to read/write data to a specific sector of the disk after the actuator arm, to which the heads are attached, is correctly positioned on the track, where the data is stored.
+The time it takes for a hard drive's head assembly to read/write data to a specific sector of the disk after the actuator arm, to which the heads are attached, is correctly positioned on the track where the data is stored.

 Transfer Rate

-It is the speed at which the controller delivers and receives data to and from the hard drive.
-To accurately represent drive performance, processing, head swaps, and searches are all considered while calculating the transfer rate.
-Since it only applies to data transfer into RAM, the burst mode transfer rate differs from the transfer rate.
+The transfer rate is the speed at which a controller delivers and receives data to and from a hard drive, taking into account processing, head swaps, and searches to accurately represent drive performance.
+It differs from the burst mode transfer rate, which only applies to data transfer into RAM.

 Translating BIOS